KxSystems/docs/docs/wp/disaster-management/index.md

 ### Model Structure

-Producing an LSTM model can be done in embedPy using Keras.
-The following is the model used for the multi-class use case in this paper
+Producing an LSTM model was done in embedPy using Keras.
+The following is the model used for the multi-class use case in this paper,

 ```q
 // Define python functionality to produce the model